 When the throttle is cranked on the slide carb, the slide is pulled up immediately by the throttle cable, expanding the variable venturi suddenly, and causing the lean stumble described above.

 When the CV butterfly is opened, the slide does not immediately jump up to a much more open position.
 It raises gradually as the increasing engine revs provide the needed depression (at the venturi), which is then transmitted to the chamber above the diaphragm.
 As the slide rises, the increasing depression also encourages more fuel to enter the carb bore and combine with the greater air supply now available.
 And the higher the slide goes, the more fuel the tapered needle permits to flow.
-In other words the genius of the CV carb is that
+In other words the genius of the CV carb is that the fuel from fuel hole can now "keep up" with the increasing air available--maintaining the mixture at proper ratios during the accelereation process.

 In summary, the CV carb provides quick enough acceleration (no lean stumbles to slow things down) which is also smooth.
 And overall we get a "kinder, gentler" carb which gives us less twitchy responses as we make small throttle adjustments.